-Header should contain part of submission script for supercomputer which you are going to use.
+Header should contain fraction of submission script for supercomputer which you are going to use.
 Usually such header should contain information on submission queue, number of nodes and cores which the job is going to consume.
-To determine exact content of such header consult with your supercomputer user's guide or administrator.
+To determine exact content of such header consult with supercomputer usage guide or administrator.

-4.9 Molecules definitions
+5.9 Molecules definitions

-Each molecule definition looks like.
+Each molecule definition looks like

-#define mol\name
+#define mol\name {filename : 'MOL\FILE'}

-{

-filename : 'MOL\FILE'

-}

-The defined molecule name (like mol\name) should then be used in compositionSpace block 4.5.1.
+The defined molecule name (like mol\name) should then be used in compositionSpace block (see Section 5.5.1).